General Game Rules

 Formations and Substitutions

-- All offensive substitutions must enter through the back of the offense
+All offensive substitutions must enter through the huddle or from behind the QB.

 Goal Posts